 If you're working from a roll, you can either trim for length with the insulation rolled out on the floor, or you can start with the edge of the roll at the top of the space you're filling, roll down to the bottom and trim there with a utility knife.

 Snug-fitting insulation will stay put without fastening, but faced insulation is available with stapling flanges - extra paper facing on each side that allows you to staple it to the side of the wall stud.
 Open-faced insulation can't be stapled, so it needs to fit snugly for friction to hold it in place.

 - The most important thing to remember is to never compress the insulation.
-While it seems that wouldn't change its effectiveness, in reality, you severely compromise the R value by removing the air between the fibers.
-If a roll or batt is too long for the space, it must be trimmed and never folded over itself for optimum performance.
+While it seems that wouldn't change its effectiveness, in reality, you severely compromise the R-value by removing the air between the fibers.
+If a roll or batt is too long for space, it must be trimmed and never folded over itself for optimum performance.

 - When you're finished, launder your work clothes in a load separate from your regular wash and run the rinse cycle twice.